stefanoschmidt1995/mbank/examples/README.md

 This folder keeps some example `ini` files that you can run: hopefully they will help you to understand how things work.
 You can also explore the [docs](https://mbank.readthedocs.io/en/latest/usage/overview.html), if you're interested in more details.

+Below is what you will find in this folder:

 - `my_first_eccentric_bank.ini` and `my_first_eccentric_bank.ini` provide a very simple example to generate a precessing bank or an eccentric bank and to perform injections: the bank generation and validation takes only a few minutes and can easily run on your laptop.

 - Files `eccentric_paper.ini`, `HM_paper.ini` and `precessing_paper.ini` have been used to produce the case studies banks introduced in the paper: reproducing the results will most likely require you to use a high performance computer.

+- `validation.ini`: provides some options to make some validation plots of the metric (see [here]((https://mbank.readthedocs.io/en/latest/usage/metric.html#validating-the-metric) for more details).

 ## Get things done